 Do you struggle to make decisions, find yourself in dramatic or difficult relationships, or fear letting people down?
 Do you feel responsible for making people in your life happy?
-If you answered yes to any of these questions, you might be struggling with creating and maintaining boundaries.
+If you answered yes to any of these questions, you might be struggling with creating and maintaining relationship boundaries.

 A huge component of enjoying healthy, successful relationships is our ability to understand and implement boundaries.
 That sounds great in theory but what does that even mean?
-What are boundaries?
-How do you know if you have good boundaries?

 What are boundaries?

 Boundaries are guidelines, rules or limits that mark your limits on your life and relationships.
 These boundaries can be mental, physical, or sexual.
 All humans create boundaries to identify reasonable, safe, and permissible ways for other people to behave towards them and how to respond when someone passes those limits.
 Some people have overly flexible boundaries.
 They may be unwilling to say no or always accommodating others’ needs.
 Some have overly rigid boundaries to the point of being righteous and judgmental.
 Ideally, healthy boundaries fall somewhere in the middle of these two extremes.